sheebz/Backbone-Techniques/home.md

 # Model Techniques
 ## Types of Models
 ### View Models
+#### Problem:
 Most applications are basically just wrappers around what many refer to as a domain model.
 A domain model can be thought of as business rules and data.
 Usually the domain model does not have a 1-1 relationship with the UI or views that are presented to the user.
+This presents a problem.
+How can we take advantage of the Model/View when the view looks nothing like the model?
+#### Solution:
+A possible solution is to use a view model.
+A view model is basically just a value object that represents properties used within the view.

 ### Domain Models